Foreign policy of the second Trump administration: Poland

 On February 22, 2025, Polish president Andrzej Duda met with President Trump as the first European head of state during Trump's 2nd term.
 On February 28 during briefing in the Oval Office Trump stated: "I am very committed to Poland.
 I think Poland has really risen to the occasion and done a great job for NATO.
 As you know, they paid more than they had to.
 They are one of the best groups of people I have ever met".
-During a meeting with U.S. President Donald Trump in September 2025, Polish President Karol Nawrocki received assurances that the United States would not consider withdrawing its troops from Poland and that Washington would support Warsaw "all the way."
+During a meeting with U.S. president Donald Trump in September 2025, Polish president Karol Nawrocki received assurances that the United States would not consider withdrawing its troops from Poland and that Washington would support Warsaw "all the way."
 Trump also suggested sending more US troops to Poland, if the country "wants to".
 After major incursion of Russian drones into Polish airspace in September 2025, Polish officials dismissed President Trump's suggestion that it could have been a mistake by Vladimir Putin's military.

+On 21 May 2026, President Donald Trump announced via social media that the United States would deploy 5,000 troops to Poland, reversing a Pentagon decision made the previous week to cancel troop deployments there.

+Romania

+The administration was reported to have been involved in the legal affairs of the Tate brothers.